J-O-B/game-project/README.md

 ### <ins>**_Colors_**</ins>
 The main color used in this project is rgb(0, 201, 10) which is the green color seen throughout this project.

+The other color of note is the background color of the canvas.
+This is a greenish-brown color, which is the same color of the old GameBoy screens.

+The colors for the 8 different blocks were chosen somewhat at random, which span the spectrum of colors to allow users easily differentiate between different blocks.

 ### <ins>**_Icons:_**</ins>
 Although this project does not use too many icons, they do play a very important role for the game.
-The button controls which allow tablet and mobile users control the blocks to make this game function on their device.
+The button controls which allow tablet and mobile users control the blocks in this game use easy to understand icons instead of text.

 --------------------
 ## **Features**